Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Methodology

 \subsection{Multi-Agent Debate (MAD) Orchestration}

-The multi-agent debate is the central reasoning engine of the pipeline involving five adjudication roles—Plaintiff Counsel, Defense Counsel, and three Judges—each assigned to a different underlying model (Table~\ref{tab:models}).
-Heterogeneous assignment serves to prevent collusion from shared representations, introduce authentic disagreement, and improve argument diversity across rounds, as homogeneous agents cannot reliably improve over majority vote, while diversity in agent capabilities is critical for effective deliberation \citep{zhang2026dynamic, zhu2026demystifying}.
+The multi-agent debate is the central reasoning engine of the framework, comprising five adjudication roles: Plaintiff Counsel, Defense Counsel, and three Judges.
+Each role is instantiated with an LLM appropriate for its function (Table~\ref{tab:models}); these assignments are illustrative rather than prescriptive, and the framework is compatible with alternative models.
+Controlled evidence indicates that homogeneous agents cannot reliably improve over majority voting~\citep{zhu2026demystifying}.
+We therefore introduce model heterogeneity across advocacy, critique, expert testimony, and adjudication; this complements dynamic role-assignment approaches~\citep{zhang2026dynamic} while promoting diverse reasoning and reducing correlated errors.

-Each debate round executes five steps: \textbf{(1)~Evidence discovery:} Both agents independently identify an evidential gap and propose a targeted query, which the Judge refines before execution via \prag, with novel results admitted to the shared pool. \textbf{(2)~Argument generation:} Each agent produces a structured legal argument grounded in the current evidence pool and debate history. \textbf{(3)~Expert witness testimony:} Either side may request a domain expert; if granted by the Judge, a domain-specific persona is dynamically generated to provide targeted testimony.
-This mechanism enables access to specialized knowledge without predefining expert domains. \textbf{(4)~Self-reflection:} Each agent critiques its own performance, with identified gaps injected into the next round's \prag query (Section~\ref{sec:reflect}). \textbf{(5)~Critic evaluation:} The Critic Agent independently scores both sides and signals early termination if all key premises have been addressed.